General rules for all freedom camping

 Where freedom camping is prohibited or restricted in Auckland

-You cannot freedom camp:
+cannot freedom camp:

-- at 58 areas prohibited (not allowed) under this bylaw
+58 areas not allowed under this bylaw

-- at council reserves (parkland held under the Reserves Act)
+council reserves (parkland held under the Reserves Act)

-- in regional parks (paid camping is available in designated camping areas)
+regional parks (paid camping is available in designated camping areas)

-You can freedom camp in 20 restricted areas where extra rules apply.
-For example, limits on the number of vehicles allowed to park overnight and where you can park.
+20 restricted areas where extra rules apply.
+For example, where there are restrictions on where you can park and limits to the number of vehicles allowed to park overnight.

 Disposing of waste

-Look out for the blue dump station symbol, or search for dump stations on the Camper Mate app or the Camping NZ app.
+Look out for the blue dump station symbol, or search for dump stations on the

 Your waste can harm the environment and public health.
-You can be fined or prosecuted under the Freedom Camping Act 2011 for not disposing of it properly.
+You can be fined or prosecuted under the

 Responsible freedom camping